QBDev0ps/DevOps-Cloud-projects/Project9.md

 + After discovering that the free tier AWS instance is limited to 1GB of RAM and adding additional RAM will incur expensive costs, we decided to go with option **2**. **SWAP**, also known as virtual RAM, is used in Linux to support storing data in hard disk memory when when a system is running out of physical memory (RAM).

-+ To begin the process of creating **SWAP** we check for free disk space on our default EBS volume by running the following command:
++ To begin the process of creating **SWAP**, we check for free disk space on our default EBS volume by running the following command:

 **`$ sudo df -h`**